MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 Desktop clients can be downloaded and installed by end users directly from [https://teams.microsoft.com/downloads](https://go.microsoft.com/fwlink/?linkid=855754) if they have the appropriate local permissions.
 Admin permissions aren't required to install the Teams client on Windows PCs but are required on Macs.

-IT admins can choose their preferred method to distribute the installation files to computers in their organization.
+IT Pros can choose their preferred method to distribute the installation files to computers in their organization.
 Some examples include Microsoft Endpoint Configuration Manager (Windows) or Jamf Pro (macOS).
 To get the MSI package for Windows distribution, see [Install Microsoft Teams using MSI](msi-deployment.md).

 > [!NOTE]
 > Distribution of the client via these mechanisms is only for the initial installation of Microsoft Teams clients and not for future updates.